 The draw of the pub or the sofa and Love Island is strong on a Friday, but aim to wind down the workweek properly and start setting yourself up for Monday, I know it seems premature but it will help stave off those Sunday scaries, honest.
 “There are a number of things I recommend doing on a Friday in order to ensure you get the following week off to a good start,” says Ibbotson.
 They include:

-Asking for help.
-If you're going need help for the week ahead, ask for it on a Friday rather than on the Sunday night or Monday morning.
+If you're going need help for the week ahead, ask for it on a Friday rather than on Sunday night or Monday morning.
 As the weekend approaches, people will be in a more relaxed frame of mind and more generous, too.
 They will also have more time to accommodate your request.

-Unpacking and repacking your bag.
 If you have a work bag or children with school bags, be sure to deal with these on Friday evening.
 Identify any paperwork that needs to be actioned, remove lunch boxes and drinks and general rubbish or unnecessary receipts.
-Whilst you're at it, if you use a specific one for work or school, you might as well repack the bag for the following Monday.
+While you're at it, if you use a specific one for work or school, you might as well repack the bag for the following Monday.

 To ensure you get your work week off to a flying start, there is some prep you should do over the weekend.
 Here are Ibbotson’s top tips:

-Check your diary.
 I love a week-to-view diary to see the whole week at a glance.
-Ensure you haven’t double-booked anything and that you have given yourself enough wiggle room for travel, etc. Balance is the key to a happy and valuable week—do you have a mix of work, socialising, family time, exercise and time to switch off?
+Ensure you haven’t double-booked anything and that you have given yourself enough wiggle room for travel, etc. Balance is the key to a happy and valuable week—do you have a mix of work, socializing, family time, exercise, and time to switch off?
 If you have gaps, ask yourself what meaningful activity you can plan to ensure you use the time effectively.